Flood Damage Prevention

 - Learn the flood alert signals of your community.

-- Collect emergency building materials if you live in a frequently flooded area.
+- Have ready emergency building materials if you live in a flood-prone area.
 These may include plywood, plastic sheeting, lumber, nails, shovels and sandbags.

 - Plan and practice an evacuation route.
 Designate a place for family members to meet in the event they become separated.

-- Review with all family members how to shut off utilities in an emergency.
+- Review with family members how to shut off utilities in an emergency.

 - Plan a survival kit with important documents, including insurance documents, medications and critical items in the event you need to leave your home.